Core

 The user-defined type must have a field θ

-that stores the $p$ × $K$ matrix of parameters, where $p$ is the number of parameters in the model and $K$ is the number of parameter vectors sampled from the prior distribution.
-There are no other restrictions.
+that stores the $d$ × $K$ matrix of parameters, where $d$ is the dimension of the parameter vector to make inference on and $K$ is the number of sampled parameter vectors.
+There are no other requirements.

 for the generic function for subsetting these objects.